Prag8855/aab/content/guides/moving-to-berlin.md

 You need a bank account to get paid, and to pay your rent.
 You can have a bank account in Germany, or anywhere in the European Union.

-Some banks don't you open an account without a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung).
+Some banks require a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung) to open an account.
 Some banks might refuse your foreign passport.
 Use my [list of expat-friendly banks](/guides/first-bank-account-in-germany#german-banks-for-expats) to find a good bank.

 **[How to choose a bank ➞](/guides/first-bank-account-in-germany)**